-The underwriters are committed to purchase all the Series D Preferred Units offered by us if they purchase any Series D Preferred Units.
-However, the underwriters are not required to take or pay for the Series D Preferred Units covered by the underwriters' option to purchase additional Series D Preferred Units described below.
+Under the terms and conditions of the underwriting agreement, if the underwriters take any of the notes, then they are obligated to take and pay for all the notes.
 The underwriting agreement also provides that if an underwriter defaults, the purchase commitments of non-defaulting underwriters may also be increased or the offering may be terminated.
-The offering of the Series D Preferred Units by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.
+The offering of the 2021 notes, 2024 notes, 2029 notes and 2049 notes by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.